techidaily/site-win11-tips/source/_posts/avoiding-the-frustration-of-inaccessible-windows-commands.md

 ## 7\.
 Reset Windows

  This last resolution will restore Windows 11/10 to a factory default configuration, which will likely resolve the “cannot find regedit.exe” issue.
 However, this is the last thing you should try since resetting Windows will also remove software packages that weren’t preinstalled.
-Our guide about[factory resetting a Windows PC](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) includes the steps for applying this fix.
+Our guide about [factory resetting a Windows PC](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) includes the steps for applying this fix.

 ![The Reset this PC button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/the-reset-this-pc-button.jpg)